 Seemingly ever restless, Figge, now with considerable wealth, retired from the liquor trade entirely in 1914 and bought a large farm on Cold Spring Road in Milwaukee County not far from the village of Hales Corners.
 There he raised prize-winning Poland China hogs.
 In 1926, perhaps tiring of farming, he sold his holdings and moved back to Milwaukee.
 The cause given was his wife’s health but the move also may have reflected his restless nature.
 A few months later Ida Figge died and was buried in Milwaukee’s Catholic Calvary Cemetery.

 His wife’s passing turned Figge into a perpetual vagabond.
 According to his obituary, after her death he never maintained a permanent residence: “He visited relatives and traveled,” according to the Milwaukee Journal.
-In August 1933 while visiting relatives in Milwaukee, Henry was stricken and taken to St. Mary’s Hospital by ambulance.
+In August 1933 while visiting relatives in Milwaukee, Henry was stricken and taken to St. Mary's Hospital by ambulance.
 He died later that day.
-With his son, Alfred, and grandson, Henry Jr., at the graveside, Figge, age 80, was laid to rest beside Ida in a plot that lies below a tall statue of a woman, likely Mary Magdalene, grieving beside the cross of the Resurrection.
+With his son, Alfred, and grandson, Henry Jr., at the graveside, Figge, age 80, was laid to rest beside Ida.

 While his newspaper obituary identified Henry Figge as a “retired wholesale liquor distributor,” I think of him as a man who sailed from his German homeland to America, traveled Wisconsin and neighboring states as a salesman, ventured into and then out of three Milwaukee liquor firms, moved on to raise pigs — only to abandoned that occupation, and in his elder years kept no fixed address, roaming from place to place.
 “I’m a Travelin’ Man” is the title of a vintage country tune.
 It might have been Henry Figge’s theme song.